ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    {: codeblock}

 1. Edit `development.tfvars`
-   1. Set **environment_name** to the name of the Cloud Foundry space you want to create
+   1. Set **environment_name** to the name of the deployment you want to create.
+Some of the resources will use it as name prefix.
    1. Set **cluster_datacenter** to the zone where you want to create the VPC subnet and VSI.
 Find the available zones with:
       ```sh
       ibmcloud ks locations